Reading time: 7 minutes

 4. Personal contributions for which you claim a tax deduction

-- Employment: From 1 July 2017, you are eligible to make a personal contribution regardless of your employment arrangement.
+- Employment: You are eligible to make a personal contribution regardless of your employment arrangement.
 Your income can come from salary and wages, a personal business, investments, government pensions or allowances, super, partnership or trust distributions and a foreign source.

 - Age: